 Top Tip: Borobudur is about an hour and a half outside of Yogyakarta.
 So, if you want to watch the sunrise at Borobudur, consider staying overnight in Magelang (we stayed at the Atria Magelang) so you don’t have to leave quite so early.

 From the world’s oldest Buddhist monument, to Indonesia’s biggest Hindu temple!
 In fact, Candi Prambanan (Prambanan Temple) is one of the largest Hindu temples in Southeast Asia.
 Also dating from the ninth century, Prambanan is a sprawling complex of 240 intricately carved and tiered temple spires.

 The central part of the complex, where the tallest temples are found, is the most astonishing.
 This area is also the holiest, with three main shrines dedicated to Brahma the Creator, Vishnu the Keeper, and Shiva the Destroyer, all surrounded by several smaller shrines.

-My favourite shot of Prambanan was taken by the uber-talented Macca from A Brit and a Broad.
+My favourite shot of Prambanan was taken by the uber-talented Macca from An Adventurous World.
 I love the colours in his long exposure!
 As you can see, it’s a seriously photogenic temple complex.

 Yogyakarta was the birthplace of Batik, Indonesia’s national fabric and a huge part of Javanese heritage.
 The art of using a dye-resistant material to decorate a piece of fabric before colouring it is widespread, and also exists in parts of Africa as well as other parts of Asia.
 But historically, Indonesian batik is thought to be the most developed.